tuojeanbaptiste/TeamC/Documentation/SprintPlan.md

 ## Week 7 Sprint Plan  ( 12/7/2018 - 12/13/2018)

-* Header
+* Show Header menu
-* Create home pagelink
+* Create home pagelink in all pages
-* Back to program page
+* Back to program page for courses
-* Header Menu - Other Menu link
+* Show Site under construction for other menu links in Header Menu
-* Header Menu - Contact US
+* Show Contact us Info in Header Menu
 * Link youtube video to University Image in Home Page.

 ## RoadBlock